 In this section, we briefly review some representative research in clustering techniques and its application in air pollution modelling.
-Data mining techniques have been widely applied to study the air pollution data; however, most of this research focuses only on a single pollutant (univariate TS), while clustering multivariate time series remains a challenging task (Liao, 2005).
-Partitioning algorithms such as k-means and k-medoids are very common among works related to TS clustering and have been applied in many papers (e.g. Ignaccolo et al. (2008); Austin et al. (2013); Tuysuzoglu et al. (2019))
+Data mining techniques have been widely applied to study air pollution data; however, most of this research focuses only on a single pollutant (univariate TS), while clustering multivariate time series remains a challenging task (Liao, 2005).
+Partitioning algorithms such as k-means and k-medoids are very common among works related to TS clustering and have been applied in many papers (e.g. Ignaccolo et al., 2008; Austin et al., 2013; Tuysuzoglu et al., 2019)

-Austin et al. (2013) used the k-means algorithm to identify spatial patterns in air pollution data to cluster the USA cities based on the similarity of their PM{2.5} composition profiles, then characterise these clusters based on chemical characteristics, emission profiles, geographic locations and population density.
-Ignaccolo et al. (2008) transformed the TS of pollutant daily observations into a functional form to smooth the TS, then classified the air quality monitoring network in Northern Italy using the Partitioning Around Medoids algorithm (PAM) to cluster three individual pollutants, namely NO2, PM10, and O3.

-Tuysuzoglu et al. (2019) applied different clustering algorithms such as k-means, Expectation Maximisation, and Canopy for each air pollutants in the dataset (NO, NO2, SO2, PM10, and O3), then aggregated the clustering results based on majority voting to identify one clustering solution for similar regions in terms of air quality.
+Austin et al. (2013) used the k-means algorithm to identify spatial patterns in air pollution data to cluster US cities based on the similarity of their PM{2.5} composition profiles, then characterize these clusters based on chemical characteristics, emission profiles, geographic locations, and population density.
+Ignaccolo et al. (2008) transformed the TS of pollutant daily observations into a functional form to smooth the TS, then classified the air quality monitoring network in northern Italy using the partitioning around medoids algorithm (PAM) to cluster three individual pollutants, namely NO2, PM10, and O3.
+Tuysuzoglu et al. (2019) applied different clustering algorithms such as k-means, expectation maximization, and canopy for each air pollutant in the dataset (NO, NO2, SO2, PM10, and O3), then aggregated the clustering results based on majority voting to identify one clustering solution for similar regions in terms of air quality.

 On the other hand, there has been some research into similarity within MVTS.
-For example, Fontes and Budman (2017) proposed a MVTS clustering method based on extracted features from the univariate TS.
-In their work, Principal Component Analysis (PCA) is used to measure the similarity between MVTS, and fuzzy k-means is used to cluster these TS.
+For example, Fontes and Budman (2017) proposed an MVTS clustering method based on extracted features from the univariate TS.
+In their work, principal component analysis (PCA) is used to measure the similarity between MVTS, and fuzzy k-means is used to cluster these TS.
 This clustering approach was used for fault detection in a gas turbine.
 Zhou and Chan (2014) developed an algorithm for clustering MVTS by discovering each TS's temporal patterns.
 Their algorithm is based on k-means and aims to groups MVTS with similar temporal patterns together into the same cluster.
 D'Urso et al. (2018) proposed robust fuzzy clustering models for MVTS based on an exponential transformation of the dissimilarities.
 This algorithm was applied to real-world data on the concentrations of three pollutants (NO, NO2, and PM10) in the Metropolitan City of Rome for the problem of detecting pollution alarms.

-In our previous work (Alahamade et al., 2020), we compared different TS distance measures and imputation techniques to impute the missing observations and missing pollutants (TS).
-We found that using Shape-Based Distance (SBD) gives better separated cluster than Dynamic Time Warping (DTW).
-Also, using MICE to impute the TS missing observations is better than using some single imputation methods such as Simple Moving Average (SMA).
+In our previous work (Alahamade et al., 2020), we compared different TS distance measures and imputation techniques to impute missing observations and missing pollutants (TS).
+We found that using shape-based distance (SBD)

+gives better separated clusters than dynamic time warping (DTW).
+Also, using MICE to impute the TS missing observations is better than using some single imputation methods such as simple moving average (SMA).
 We used a univariate TS clustering using k-medoids (PAM) to cluster stations and imputed the missing pollutants using the cluster average.
-In this work, we use the k-means clustering algorithm and include a number of pollutants in the clustering, which make it MVTS clustering.
+In this work, we use the k-means clustering algorithm and include a number of pollutants in the clustering, which makes it MVTS clustering.
 This clustering algorithm was proposed in Alahamade et al. (2021) where more details can be found.
+Here we extend that work by applying the imputation solution to real data and using extensive evaluation methods to demonstrate its effectiveness.
+This enables us to extend our understanding of pollutant behaviour.

-3 Air Quality Assessment
+3 Air quality assessment